 Ponder your relocation priorities

 - For many graduating medical students, the excitement of Match Day is quickly followed by the anticipation and uncertainty of relocating for residency.
-You’ll need to a new home that balances meeting the demands of clinical training with achieving family, financial and lifestyle goals.
+You’ll need a new home that balances meeting the demands of clinical training with achieving family, financial and lifestyle goals.

 Use your remaining time in medical school wisely

 - Match Day marks the end of a rigorous academic journey before another begins.
 Often, graduation and some much-needed downtime are in the near future.
 While some medical students have already completed their coursework by Match Day, many others have a month or more remaining in medical school.
 Learn how to use that time well.
+If you are the type who plans ahead, you might want to think about how you will use that limited time off you get during your intern year.

 Prepare your medical residency budget

 - Housing is one big fixed cost, of course.
 Following the right advice on other questions of income and expense can allow you to focus more of your mental energy on getting the most out of your training.
+For those who have the discipline to save on a resident’s income, follow these tips.

 Know what’s expected of you

 - Published by the Association of American Medical Colleges, the Core Entrustable Professional Activities for Entering Residency provides a set of tasks learners should be able to perform upon beginning their graduate medical education.
 Which of those tasks are most vital on day one?
+To meet those expectations, one veteran physician gives you some key tips and tools you’ll need on the floors.
+That includes having a pair of good socks.

-Make the most of your precious time
+Make the most of your precious free time

 Plan now for the USMLE Step 3